 7-3.
 Large Sample Estimation of a Population Proportion

-Since from Section 6.3 "The Sample Proportion" in Chapter 6 "Sampling Distributions" we know the mean, standard deviation, and sampling distribution of the sample proportion p^ , the ideas of the previous two sections can be applied to produce a confidence interval for a population proportion.
+Since from Section 6.3 "The Sample Proportion" in Chapter 6 "Sampling Distributions" we know the mean, standard deviation, and sampling distribution of the sample proportion , the ideas of the previous two sections can be applied to produce a confidence interval for a population proportion.
 Here is the formula.

-A sample is large if the interval
+A sample is large if the interval lies wholly within the interval .

 EXAMPLE 7.
 To estimate the proportion of students at a large college who are female, a random sample of 120 students is selected.
 There are 69 female students in the sample.
 Construct a 90% confidence interval for the proportion of all students at the college who are female.